flux-framework/rfc/spec_1.rst

 Further Reading
 ---------------

--  `ZeromMQ - The Guide, Chapter 6: The ZeroMQ Community <http://zguide.zeromq.org/page:all#Chapter-The-MQ-Community>`__
+-  `ZeroMQ - The Guide, Chapter 6: The ZeroMQ Community <http://zguide.zeromq.org/page:all#Chapter-The-MQ-Community>`__

 -  `Argyris' Models 1 and 2 <http://en.wikipedia.org/wiki/Chris_Argyris>`__ - the goals of C4.1 are consistent with Argyris' Model 2.